Cold War Kids

 Always Has Always Will

-The Future was Leonard Cohen's only new album of the '90s, and is regarded by many as being over-produced, although the sheer quality of his writing shines through the excess instrumentation.
-Those of you who've only heard his early material will probably be shocked, but it's far less offensive than the concurrent work of many of his contemporaries, and the production should only really intrude for the most die-hard old-school Cohen watcher.
+The Future was Leonard Cohen's only new album of the '90s, regarded by many as being over-produced, although the sheer quality of his writing shines through the excess instrumentation.
+Those of you who've only heard his early material will probably be shocked, but it's far less offensive than the concurrent work of many of his contemporaries, while the production should only really intrude for the most die-hard old-school Cohen watcher.
 His voice is even croakier than the last time you heard it; I mean, the man barely sings, more... intones.
-His lyrics are as devastatingly spot-on as ever, though, and give me this over Dylan any day, thanks.
+His lyrics are as devastatingly spot-on as ever, though; give me this over Dylan any day.

 Credited but almost inaudible Mellotron strings from Steve Lindsey on Be For Real, barely making for half a 'T', to be honest.
-So; unless you absolutely insist on nowt but acoustic guitar and voice, I can recommend this to the more open-minded of you, although it does slightly outstay its welcome.
-However, don't bother for its minimal 'Tron input.
+Unless you absolutely insist on nowt but acoustic guitar and voice, I can recommend this to the more open-minded of you, although it does slightly outstay its welcome.

 Join the Parade (2007, 47.04) ***½/TT½